Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Results and discussion

 \subsection{Buoy density}

 Next, we consider the effect of buoy density on its conversion performance.
 We fix the PTO coefficients to $k_{\text{PTO}} = 1995.2$ N/m and $b_{\text{PTO}} = 80.64$ N$\cdot$ m/s but vary the mass density for this study.
-Three relative densities of the buoy are considered: $\rho_s/\rho_w = $ 0.5, 0.7, and 0.9.
+Three relative densities of the buoy are considered: $\rho_{\text{s}}/\rho_{\text{w}} = $ 0.5, 0.7, and 0.9.
 Fig.~\ref{fig_densities} shows that each density curve results in an optimal performance of the converter in a certain range of wave periods.
 This optimal range can also be predicted from the reactive control theory

 Table~\ref{table_density} shows the optimal performing wave period range calculated using Eq.~\eqref{eqn_natural_freq} for a fixed value of $k_{\text{PTO}} = 1995.2$ N/m and by using lowest and highest values of $A_{33}(\omega)$ from Fig.~\ref{fig_a33}.
 The simulated results and the analytically predicted range suggest that the optimal period range increases with increasing mass density of the buoy.
-Notice that since $k_{\text{PTO}} = 1995.2$ N/m is an optimal reactive PTO stiffness for a relative density 0.9, the efficiency curve is higher for $\rho_s/\rho_w = 0.9$ compared to other densities.
-Fig.~\ref{fig_density_stiffness} plots the reactive PTO stiffness for different mass densities of the buoy.
-Lower PTO stiffness coefficients are obtained for lower mass densities.
-Therefore, lowering $k_{\text{PTO}}$ value from 1995.2 N/m is expected to increase the conversion efficiency for lighter buoys.
+Notice that since $k_{\text{PTO}} = 1995.2$ N/m is an optimal reactive PTO stiffness for a relative density 0.9, the efficiency curve is higher for $\rho_{\text{s}}/\rho_{\text{w}} = 0.9$ compared to other densities.
+Fig.~\ref{fig_density_stiffness} plots the reactive PTO stiffness for different mass densities of the buoy \REVIEW{using Eq.~\eqref{eqn_natural_freq}: $k_{\rm PTO} = 4 \pi^2 \left( M + A_{33}(\omega) \right)/\mathcal{T}^2$.} Lower PTO stiffness coefficients are obtained for lower mass densities \REVIEW{from this relationship}.
+Therefore, lowering $k_{\text{PTO}}$ value from 1995.2 N/m \REVIEW{(or in other words using a more optimal $k_{\text{PTO}}$ value)}, is expected to increase the conversion efficiency for lighter buoys.

 We remark that the relative density of the buoy directly influences the permanent tension in its mooring line.
 For lower mass density values, there is an increased upward hydrostatic force, which is written in the last column of Table~\ref{table_density}.
-The submerged buoy having $50\%$ water density has 5 times greater permanent load than a buoy having $90\%$ water density.
+The submerged buoy having $50\%$ water density has five times greater permanent load than a buoy having $90\%$ water density.
 This factor should be considered while selecting the wave energy converter density.